API Reference

 session_info | SessionInfo | Session key public key + expiration |

-session_signature | ByteArray<64> | SignDoc signed by the session key (hex-encoded) |
+session_signature | ByteArray<64> | SignDoc signed by the session key (base64-encoded) |

 authorization | StandardCredential | SessionInfo signed by the user’s master key |